-If you have read through the previous articles in the Magento Core Web Vitals series, you would probably like to follow up with more tips on how you can improve the scores of your e-commerce business.
-If you missed these posts, you can introduce yourself to CWV metrics by reading and see how you can speed up Largest Contentful Paint by reading .
+If you have read through the previous articles on how to improve Magento Core Web Vitals series, you would probably like to follow up with more tips on how you can improve the core web scores of your e-commerce business.
+If you missed these posts, here you have links to the articles about Core Web Vitals in general and the Largest Contentful Paint LCP, introduced in May 2021:

-In this article, we will cover how to decrease the time of First Input Delay and minimize Cumulative Layout Shift.
+In this article, we will cover how to decrease the time of First Input Delay FID and minimize Cumulative Layout Shift CLS.
 We also want to give you a brief insight on tips and tricks that we at Panda Group discovered and found very helpful during developing Magento projects.

-First Input Delay score can be lowered by:
+First Input Delay FID score can be lowered by:

 It’s important to note that this doesn’t apply to the situation when layout shift happens within 500 milliseconds after the user interacts with our website.
 It’s considered that the user expects such behavior.
 It also doesn’t apply to displaying new elements or changing size of the existing ones as long as it doesn’t affect the position of previously rendered elements.

-To provide a smooth user experience we should aim at the CLS score of 0.1 or less.
+To provide a smooth user experience we should aim at the Cumulative Layout Shift CLS score of 0.1 or less.

 How we can minimize Cumulative Layout Shifts?